Write us

 Cusco events

-Let´s start with the month of may, worldwide known as the month of the mothers, but in Cusco city and its surrounds is the month in which is celebrated the most religious and traditional feast called "Festival of the Crosses" Its name?
-Cruz Velacuy.
+Let's start with May, known worldwide as the month of mothers.
+In Cusco City and its surroundings, however, it is the month in which the most religious and traditional feast, the "Festival of the Crosses," is celebrated.

 How is this tradition born?

-And what about this celebration today?
+What about the celebration today?

 Where can we see the celebration?